 The doctoral program is a full-time, full-residency program that is designed to be completed in five years but typically students complete within six years.
 No part-time students will be accepted.
 The curriculum is designed to meet or exceed state and national guidelines for licensing and accreditation.

 American Psychological Association

 Competent M.S. and Ph.D. clinicians must learn complex specialized assessment and treatment strategies.
 Our two M.S. programs concentrate on training effective therapists.
 Well-prepared Ph.D. clinicians need this skill-based training, as well as broad knowledge of the empirical, theoretical and philosophical underpinnings of the profession.
-Our doctoral program includes a series of Ph.D. seminars that serve as links between concurrently taught M.S. level courses, the Ph.D. knowledge base and prepracticum training.
-For each two-credit course, students are required to spend two hours per month in scholarly discussions relevant to treatment, assessment and clinical practice.
-Practicum work for the seminars will require three to five hours per week of client contact at the on-site clinic and two hours weekly in group and individual supervision.
-After mastering M.S.-level skills, Ph.D. students learn to train and supervise master’s-level clinicians.
-Training also focuses on developing expertise in one or more of the following areas of emphasis: adult, applied behavior analysis, assessment, development psychopathology, and health.
+Our doctoral program includes a series of Ph.D. seminars that serve as links between concurrently taught M.S. level courses, the Ph.D. knowledge base, and pre-practicum training.
+For each two-credit course, students are required to spend two hours per week in scholarly discussions relevant to treatment, assessment and clinical practice.
+Practicum work for the seminars will require three to five hours per week of client contact at the on-site clinic and two to three hours monthly in group and individual supervision.
+After mastering M.S.-level skills, Ph.D. students learn to train and supervise masters-level clinicians.
+Training also focuses on developing expertise in one or more of the following areas of emphasis: adult, applied behavior analysis, assessment, developmental psychopathology, and health.

 To help ensure the success of our students in the program, every student accepted will be eligible for a full-time doctoral fellowship for the first three to four years of the program.
-Students will be assigned to a faculty member in their area of research interest.
+Students will be assigned to a faculty mentor in their area of research interest.
 Students will spend 10 to 12 hours per week with that faculty member, assisting with research and teaching activities.
-Fellows may be asked to help with class preparations, as well as assist in data collection, preparation and analysis.
-The faculty members will serve as mentors to their students, training and guiding them in developing their own research plans for master’s thesis and dissertation work.
-Students may request a specific faculty person as their mentor, and may request a change in mentor as they matriculate through the program.
+Fellows may be asked to help with class preparations, as well as assist in data collection, preparation, and analysis.
+The faculty members will serve as mentors to their students, training and guide them in developing their own research plans for master’s thesis and dissertation work.
+Students may request a specific faculty person as their mentor and may request a change in mentor as they matriculate through the program.
 Every effort will be made to accommodate student requests within reason.
-Additionally, students complete hours in the psychology clinic during their first year and for the remainder of their fellowship hours (not to exceed 20 hours per week total).
-Doctoral fellowships include a tuition/ registration fee waiver (for up to 90 credits) and a stipend ($16,500 per year).
+Additionally, students complete hours in the psychology clinic during their first year and for the remainder of their fellowship hours (not to exceed an average of 20 hours per week).
+Doctoral fellowships include a tuition fee waiver (for up to 90 credits) and a stipend ($16,500 per year).
 Students are responsible for the registration fee (approximately $50 per semester).
 As part of the doctoral fellowship, students can teach two undergraduate courses their last year of fellowship.

 The Clinical Doctoral program requires the completion of 90 graduate credit hours.
 The master’s degree is earned en route to the doctoral degree.
 Students in the doctoral program must complete a master’s thesis.
 Students may choose courses that are required for Board Certification in Behavior Analysis (BCBA).
 Students must obtain a B or better in all courses.